yaohuiding1/corr_causation/README.md

 ## Project Overview

-This paper derives closed-form analytic expressions for pairwise correlation coefficients as explicit functions of causal parameters and noise variances, for linear stochastic dynamical systems at steady state.
-The central mathematical object is the Lyapunov equation, solved via the half-vectorization technique and symbolic matrix inversion.
+We derive closed-form analytic expressions for pairwise correlation coefficients as explicit functions of causal parameters and noise variances for linear stochastic dynamical systems at steady state in the current study.
+The central mathematical object is the Lyapunov equation, solved via half-vectorization and symbolic matrix inversion.
 The Lyapunov equation is solved for nine network topologies (one dyadic, eight triadic) to illustrate the analytic relationship between correlation and causation for this widely used class of dynamical system.